Membership and aims

 The aims of the group are to bring our members together to gain and share knowledge and expertise, to foster communication across disciplines, to strengthen links with industry and academia, and to facilitate collaboration.
 We want to increase the participation of early career members in academia, industry, government, and consulting.
 We aim to use the knowledge and experience of academic and industry partners to facilitate the development of the next generation of acousticians.

-Our committee members comprise the coordinators, Cameron Salisbury (AECOM), Nicolas Budyn (Bristol), Dr. Nikhil Mistry (Arup), Dr. Sofia Lehmann (Carbon Air Ltd.), and Dr. Stewart Haslinger (Imperial).
+Our committee members comprise the coordinators, Dr. Katy Tant (University of Strathclyde), Dr. Nikhil Banda (Seiche), Cameron Salisbury (AECOM), Dr. Nikhil Mistry (Southampton), Monika Kosecka, and Dr. Stewart Haslinger (Imperial).

 In May 2020, we will be running a satellite session on collaborative research at Acoustics 2020.